jodobear/pdf-stamper/README.md

 ### Windows

-Download the repository as a zip file, extract the files and run either file `pdfStamper_win0.2-en.exe` for English version or `pdfStamper_win0.2-fr.exe` for French version.
+Download the repository as a zip file, extract the files.
+In the `Windows` folder run either file `pdfStamper_win0.2-en.exe` for English version or `pdfStamper_win0.2-fr.exe` for French version.
 You can delete any file if not required, but you are required to keep the LICENSE.txt file.

 ### Linux